Coacher/vim-virtualenv/README.md

   against `g:virtualenv#directory` and then against the current directory.

-* Use `<Tab>` completion with `VirtualEnvActivate` and `VirtualEnvList` commands to avoid even more typing.
+* Use `<Tab>` completion with `VirtualEnvActivate` and `VirtualEnvList` commands to avoid typing even more.

-* Change the current directory to the current virtualenv directory using `VirtualEnvCdvirtualenv` command.
+* Change the current directory to the current virtualenv directory using `VirtualEnvCD` command.
 By default, vim-virtualenv automatically does this on virtualenv activation and returns back on deactivation.

 * Python3 support. `sys.path` for `:python` and `:python3` commands is updated
   separately depending on the Python major version inside the target